+Clinicians

-Clinicians: Urologists will be eligible to participate in this study if they have been approved to perform robotic prostatectomies at Liverpool Hospital.
-To date, three urologists have been credentialed.
-Minimum criteria to be met prior to credentialing included a minimum of 50 robotic radical prostatectomies performed as primary surgeon, and acceptable intra-operative and postoperative complication profile.
+Urologists will be eligible to participate in this study if they have been approved to perform robotic prostatectomies training, at Liverpool Hospital.
+To date, the South Western Sydney Local Health District Medical and Dental Appointments Advisory Committee has credentialed three of the four referring urologists to perform robotic radical prostatectomies.
+Minimum criteria to be met prior to credentialing included a minimum total of 50 robotic radical prostatectomies previously performed as primary surgeon and an acceptable intraoperative and postoperative complication profile (ie, rates for adverse events such as rectal injury, returns to theatre and readmission, in line with inter-nationally published Robotic Prostatectomy datasets).
+Q nationally published Robotic Prostatectomy datasets).
 Radiation oncologists will be eligible to participate if they provide care for men with LPC at Liverpool Hospital.
+To date, three radiation oncologists have interacted with patients as part of the study.